nyu-pl-sp19/class12/README.md

 with these members.
 However, when we determine variance of a type parameter, we only need to concern ourselves with interactions that involve at least two distinct objects (i.e. one object accessing or calling a member of another object).
-The same reasoning applies to the types of class parameters that are not members of the class (i.e. class parameters that are not declared with `var` or `val`).
+The same exception applies to the types of class parameters that are not members of the class (i.e. class parameters that are not declared with `var` or `val`).